justin-j/awesome-mac-apps/README.md

 - [A Better Finder Rename](http://www.publicspace.net/BetterRename/) - is a great way to mass rename files based on predetermined sorting and filtering, as well as complex regular expressions.
 - [Better Snap Tool](http://blog.boastr.net/) - allows you to quickly resize windows with hotkeys.
+- [ChronoSync](http://www.econtechnologies.com/chronosync/overview.html) - commercial grade file sync.
+ChronoSync is a nice GUI with some added features on rsync.
 - [CleanApp](http://www.syniumsoftware.com/cleanapp/) - is essentially a disk clean up and app un-install utility.
 - [Cocktail](http://www.maintain.se/cocktail/) - is a utility to clear cache, fix permissions, adjust settings, and optimize OS X.
 - [Divvy](http://mizage.com/divvy/) - is a nice compliment to Better Snap and it has a nice grid structure for arranging multiple windows.